 The back story of Joe Gould's Secret includes that Mitchell would never publish anything significant again after its publication.
-It's basically two short portraits about two people who both suffer from writer's block (even though this interpretation is largely false, it's the more elegant one; the probably 'true' one - only read after having finished both articles - is this: Joe Gould's Teeth, which tells you a lot about the very idea of the profile as journalism and how much freedom some writers may take to pursue it as an art form).
+It's basically two short portraits about two people who both suffer from writer's block (even though this interpretation is largely false, it's the more elegant one; the probably 'true' one - only read after having finished both articles - is this: Joe Gould's Teeth, which tells you a lot about the very idea of the profile as journalism and how many liberties some writers may take to pursue it as an art form).

 Teddy Boy: Gameplay Video

 I have no idea why this old Master System title which is on no best-of list for anything ever fascinates me so much.
 I own an original copy with the manual.
 It's just so weirdly written and I have no idea who the developers thought their target audience was.
 Why would you ever base an arcade game on a single song by a pop star and then remove all references to that same pop star in the Master System port?
 Did the licence run out?
 Was Ishino not poular enough anymore?
 How do the lyrics and the game connect in the first place?
 For reference, here is a link to the original, somehow even slightly more bizarre arcade title and here's the song in question.

 Hito Steyerl: How Not to be Seen: A Fucking Didactic Educational .MOV File